 Pro Bono information can also be found on Symplicity.
 Pro Bono opportunities are currently housed on Symplicity.
 Pro Bono and volunteer hours can be completed and tracked throughout law school using Symplicity.

-The CSD maintains current job postings for summer, academic-year, and post-graduate employment opportunities on Symplicity.
+The CSA maintains current job postings for summer, academic-year, and post-graduate employment opportunities on Symplicity.
 Additionally, we share post-graduate employment opportunities with over 100 other law schools through the Intercollegiate Job Bank.
 You may access this site through Symplicity’s Document Library or by using the password found on your Yellow Bookmark, available in our office (Suite 180).

-Individual Career Counseling
+Individual Career & Academic Advising

 On-Campus Interview (OCI) & Resume Collection Programs

 We offer OCI year-round to accommodate the diverse hiring needs of the many different types of legal employers - from large firms and solo practitioners to public defenders’ offices and various branches of the JAG program.
 Employers across the nation are invited to come on campus and interview students.
 Employers participating in our OCI and Resume Collection programs will be posted on Symplicity.